 Most of the cloud providers today offer alternatives to static secrets.
 Depending on the deployment scenario, secrets can be avoided by assigning IAM roles/identities to services.
-For scenarios where secrets must be used, all Infrastructure as a Service/Platform as a Service (IaaS/PaaS) providers offer secure storage services for keeping secrets safe.
+For scenarios where secrets must be used, all IaaS/PaaS providers offer secure storage services for keeping secrets safe.
 These integrate with IAM and eliminate the need to keep secrets in application code, configuration files, or other insecure storage.
 Third-party services exist as well for multi-cloud and on-prem deployments.